Uluru Statement from the Heart: Artwork

 In keeping with the tradition of the Yirrkala bark petitions and the Barunga statement, the Uluru Statement was made in the form of a work of art.
 The statement is placed in the centre which is where the power resides.
 Surrounding the statement are signatures of over 250 delegates who attended the conference and reached consensus.
-100 first nations are represented in the statement by signers who included the name of their nation.
+There are 100 First Nations represented in the statement by signers who included the name of their nation.